alexbovet/information_diffusion/README.md

 ## Collective Influence algorithm

-To use compute the Collective Influence ranking of nodes in the retweet networks you must first compile the cython code with : `python setup.py build_ext --inplace`
+To compute the Collective Influence ranking of nodes in the retweet networks you must first compile the cython code with : `python setup.py build_ext --inplace`